LGBTQ rights in Mexico City: Todo Mejora Project

 The setbacks of El Ambiente adhered a diminish in 2014, when non-profit organization "Todo Mejora Mexico" (It gets better Mexico, in English) was introduced.
 El Ambiente provided a space for this organization to take more initiative to promote education on reformed gender norms Mexico encounters, along with safe spaces to promote visibility of the LGBT community.
 Widespreads of videos and social media campaigning, this project has launched a mass media of LGBT acceptance from Mexico City, spreading to various states of Mexico.
 According to a third-point of view from participants representing Fernanda Garza, one of the founders of Todo Mejora Mexico:

 "A responsibility exists to do something.
 She spoke about the power of a simple YouTube video while coming to terms with her own identify as a lesbian, noting that the United States' "It Gets Better" project gave her hope, strength, and courage to accept her".

 Although Todo Mejora Mexico has connections with addressing political issues and humanitarian education on the LGBT community, its connections with El Ambiente brighten a stronger media wave.
 It also aunched an "energy" for LGBT youth to initiate a wider spectra for the country to know that everyone should be proud for who they are.
 There were setbacks and challenges in delivering these messagers in the media due to machismo norms and anti-LGBT violence.
 Yet, this project with El Ambiente promoted LGBT community to find their union and promote further activism and "fight for a better world.
 Not just a better Mexico.".

-History of LGBT rights
+History of LGBTQ rights

 2009 LGBT Pride Parade in Mexico City.
 The first parade, in 1979 (also known as LGBT Pride March), attracted over 1,000 marchers.